Ontario Tumour Bank’s team at OICR

 - Lindsay Hayman– Research Technician

 OTB is a collaboration between OICR and leading healthcare institutions in Ontario.
-Four academic teaching hospitals across Ontario currently collect biospecimens and clinical data from participating donors for OTB: Kingston General Hospital, London Health Sciences Centre, St. Joseph’s Healthcare Hamilton and The Ottawa Hospital.
+Four academic teaching hospitals across Ontario currently collect biospecimens and clinical data from participating donors for OTB: Kingston Health Sciences Centre, London Health Sciences Centre, St. Joseph’s Healthcare Hamilton and The Ottawa Hospital.
 Each collection centre has a team of professionals that work in collaboration with the local principal investigator.
-Specially trained staff members include a pathologists' assistant and a clinical research co-ordinator who are committed to the operations of the OTB.
+Specially trained staff members include a pathologists' assistant and a clinical research coordinator who are committed to the operations of the OTB.

 The regional program, which services the southeast region from Peterborough and Cobourg in the west to Brockville and Smiths Falls in the east, provides almost 70,000 visits/treatments annually.
 The cancer program also actively participates in cancer and prevention screening activities and various clinical trials.